 Length: 9 pages

-This bill was introduced on October 15, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 15, 2009, in a previous session of Congress, but it did not receive a vote.

 Oct 15, 2009